Playing by Heart: Plot

-Gracie meets her lover Roger in hotel rooms, then goes home to distant Hugh.
-Roger would like nothing more to allow their sex develop beyond the purely, but she firmly stands her ground.
-Roger is seeing her because his life has always lacked spontaneity, Gracie because the spark has gone out.
+The spark has gone from Gracie's marriage, who deals with this by meeting her lover Roger in hotel rooms before returning home to her distant husband Hugh.
+Roger wants their relationship to develop beyond just sex, but Gracie is firm on things staying the way they are.
+Gracie brings spontaneity to Roger's life for the first time.

-Mark is gravely ill with AIDS and being looked after by his mother Mildred after years of little contact.
-Estranged for years, with his diagnosis is how she learns he is gay.
-He asks her to recite Goodnight Moon to him as he drifts off.
+Mark is gravely ill with AIDS and being looked after by his mother Mildred who, after years of estrangement, finally learns he is gay through his diagnosis.
+He asks her to recite Goodnight Moon to him as he dies.

-20s clubber Joan flirts with Keenan after having a very vocal definitive breakup with her ex on the phone.
-Over drinks, she goes on and on about how terrible her relationship was then tries to get a date with him, but he gives her the cold shoulder.
-Even though Keenan says he doesn't date, he turns up at the movies as Joan proposes.
-Afterwards, she gets a friend to stage her getting her car stolen so he accompanies her home, but he quickly ducks out.
-Joan and Keenan admit their feelings, but he admits the love of his life died from sharing needles.
-Even so, promising to be careful, they start a relationship.
+Twenty-something clubber Joan flirts with Keenan after having a very final, vocal breakup with her ex via payphone.
+After complaining about how terrible her relationship was, Joan propositions Keenan to see a film only to be rebuffed as he 'doesn't date'.
+Even so, Keenan turns up at the movies as Joan proposes.
+Joan and Keenan admit their feelings.
+He reveals his former girlfriend contracted AIDS from sharing needles and died, and that, as a result, he is HIV-positive.
+Promising to be careful, they start a relationship.

-Mildred calls Meredith for Mark's funeral, as he was the high school sweetheart, then husband, who had left her for a man.
-Returning home with Mildred, Meredith goes next door to her parents', Hannah and Paul's, where the anniversary preparations are well on their way.
+Mildred calls Meredith for Mark's funeral, as he was her high school sweetheart, then husband, who left her for a man.
+Returning home with Mildred, Meredith goes next door to her parents - Hannah and Paul - where the anniversary preparations are well on their way.
 Sister Gracie appears to help, and little sister Joan breezes in at the last moment.

-Roger officiates the ceremony, and we see all three sisters on the dance floor with their men and their parents, even Gracie and Hugh seem to have reconciled.
+Roger officiates the ceremony, and we see all three sisters on the dance floor with their men and their parents.
+Even Gracie and Hugh seem to have reconciled.

 Cast

 Production

-According to director Willard Carroll the film was made on a budget of $14 million as the cast led by Sean Connery agreed to work for $50,000 each.
+According to director Willard Carroll, the film was made on a budget of $14 million as the cast led by Sean Connery agreed to work for $50,000 each.
 Carroll praised Connery, saying he "continued his total democratic cooperation in the ensemble piece.
 He was the most generous actor, although he's a larger-than-life star" and that Connery "set the example" the others followed.

-In some regions, the film was released under the title Intermedia and the Region 1 DVD begins with this title.
-The original US title was Dancing About Architecture, a reference to a line in the film (based on a quote regarding "writing about music") that the idea of "talking about love" is equivalent to "dancing about architecture".
+The film's original working title was Dancing About Architecture, a reference to a line in the film (based on a quote regarding "writing about music") that the idea of "talking about love" is equivalent to "dancing about architecture".
 A second working title, If Only They Knew, made it as far as the top label for some copies of the soundtrack CD.
 Executive producers include Bob Weinstein and Harvey Weinstein for Miramax Films.

 Jon Stewart's character is an architect, his home in the film is the Stahl House.

 The soundtrack includes songs by Morcheeba, Bonnie Raitt, Bran Van 3000, Edward Kowalczyk of Live, Neneh Cherry and Moby.